Let Her Burn: Singles

 The first single released from the album, "Crumbs", debuted with a music video in November 2022, featuring Black as a coroner, performing an autopsy on her own body.
 PopSugar described the track as "a sultry dance", and BrooklynVegan described it as "a hypnotic electropop track", while Papers review of the song said "intoxicating dance beat ebbs and flows with Black's sultry whisper-sing, inching into a moan as she explores her deepest carnal desires.
 Stuttering electronic breakdowns and dissonant synths usher in a club-ready sound for Black, perfect for Pride 2023".
 Them reviewed the song as "a serious pop banger" and "a dance floor-ready track showing Black at her most seductive", and declared that it "announces Black as a rising pop artist".

 Black debuted the album's second single, "Look at You", featuring guitarist Bonavega, on December 7, 2022.
 Black described the song as being about watching a close friend falter and struggle, and described the video as a continuation of the video for "Crumbs".
 The song was profiled by Clash, which found it to be "a brave statement" as a "sombre, downcast", contrast to the "real thriller" of "Crumbs".
 Billboard said that the song "gives fans a crisp idea of what to expect from her upcoming debut album", and concluded that "the electric riffs help Black's delicate, airy vocals hit home".

 A third single, titled "Sick to My Stomach", was released on the January 18, 2023.
 Black describes the song as being about the devastation that comes from "the punch in the gut that comes with the revelation that you're no longer the center of someone's universe".
-BroadwayWorld described the track as delving into "the complexity of moving on" and called it "The heartfelt".
+BroadwayWorld described the track as delving into "the complexity of moving on" and called it "heartfelt".
 Their review further said that this song, "Crumbs and "Look at You", "showcase Rebecca Black's versatility as an artist and of the project".
 The Manchester Evening News said of the song, "[f]eaturing an 80s-esque rhythm, this track really wouldn't sound out of place in a coming-of-age film".
 Euphoria described "Sick to My Stomach" as "making waves and cementing her spot as one of the most promising pop stars to keep an eye on for 2023", and praised the diversity of singles released for the album.